RevealBi/Documentation/docs/web/known-issues.md

 - There may be locale issues depending on the machine's configuration (e.g. 9,5 vs 9.5)

+### Exporting on Linux ARM64 for Node

+- [Chromium can't be installed automatically when running on Linux ARM64](https://github.com/puppeteer/puppeteer/issues/7740) when using Node.js, so it must be installed using your package manager or a manual install before attempting to export a dashboard.
+Reveal searches from the Chromium binary under `/usr/bin/chromium`.

 ## v1.6.1

 ### MongoDB Connector